Build Introduction

 Mythic Unique Items

 Shroud of False Death gives +1 rank to all Skill Passives, which means several bonuses to Damage Multipliers, Damage Reductions, Resistances, Fortify, Healing, and Critical Strike Chance.
-The high category for All Stats helps activate paragon Rare Node bonuses.
+The high category for All Stats helps activate Paragon Rare Node bonuses.

-Ring of Starless Skies is a powerful Resource Cost Reduction tool and damage multiplier, with strong Gear Affixes.
+Ring of Starless Skies is a powerful Resource Cost Reduction tool and damage multiplier with strong Gear Affixes.

 Check our Unique Item Target-farming guide for information on where to find everything you need.